Dejounte Murray NBA Playoffs Player Props: Hawks vs. Celtics

-Dejounte Murray and his Atlanta Hawks teammates hit the court versus the Boston Celtics in the 2023 NBA Playoffs, at 7:00 PM ET on Friday.
+The Atlanta Hawks, Dejounte Murray included, take the court versus the Boston Celtics at 7:00 PM ET on Sunday in the 2023 NBA Playoffs.

-With prop bets in place for Murray, let's break down some stats and trends to assist you in making good picks.
+We're going to examine Murray's prop bets, using stats and trends to help you make good selections.

 Dejounte Murray Prop Bets vs. the Celtics